michael-sevcik/WebScraper/Docs/ProgramDocumentation.md

         ITargetBlock<ProductPageParsingResult> targetBlock,
         CancellationToken cancellationToken);
   ```
   The `productPageActionBlock` is used as the `targetBlock` parameter of the `HandleLinksAsync` method.
-After the `productPageActionBlock` is completed, the unit of work is completed, which in the default implementation means that the `SaveChanges` method of the [database context](../WebScraper/Persistence/ScraperDbContext.cs).
+After the `productPageActionBlock` is completed, the unit of work is completed, which in the default implementation means that the `SaveChanges` method of the [database context](../WebScraper/Persistence/ScraperDbContext.cs) is called.
 The database context is derived from the abstract `DbContext` class that comes from [Entity Framework Core](https://learn.microsoft.com/en-us/ef/core/).
 EF core is used to create the database and to store the scraped data in it.
-- When the `AuctionRecordManager` gets the newly scraped record, it is compared with the record that is already in the database.
+- When the `AuctionRecordManager` gets the newly scraped record, the new record is compared with the records that are already in the database.
 If the record is not in the database, it is added to the database and an `AuctionEndingUpdateJob` is scheduled for it.
-If the record is already in the database as a record of already ended auction, a notification about a readdition is sent, then the record is updated and the `AuctionEndingUpdateJob` is rescheduled for it.
+If the record is already in the database as a record of already ended auction, a **notification about a readdition** is sent, then the record is updated and the `AuctionEndingUpdateJob` is rescheduled for it.

 ![Diagram of the scraping process](./DataFlowDiagram.drawio.svg)